 Originally, Driver and its sequel were seen as a revolution in gaming in that they were (together with Body Harvest and Ocarina of Time) some of the first games to let you openly explore a 3D environment, pre-dating the Grand Theft Auto series in this regard.
 Nowadays, the Driver series has a cult following at best due to the third game onwards following in the footsteps of the GTA series, with mixed results.
-A recent attempt to revive the series was made with Driver: San Francisco, which went a long way to washing out the bad taste of the prior few games.
+Though in 2011 Driver: San Francisco was release to better acclaim then the previous few titles.
 So while the series may not be going away just yet, nowadays Driver is no longer seen as the groundbreaking title that it was early on, with the Saints Row series taking up the mantel of being GTA's rival.

 Clayfighter was one of the more popular street fighting games of the fourth generation, ironically just as much with parents as with children, for being a more cartoonish, less gory take on the traditional street fighting games of that era.
 Unfortunately, the series lost a number of fans with Clayfighter 2: Judgment Clay for the game's darker tone and omission of favorite fighters like Blue Suede Goo.
 When the anticipated Nintendo 64 sequel Clayfighter 63 1/3 was finally released after a rather troubled development history, it was an unfinished mess with choppy animation, utterly broken gameplay, and the same dark tone people complained about with C2 (plus, no Blue Suede Goo!).
 The game was so broken, in fact, that six months later a rental-only update that addressed some (but certainly not all) of the game's problems was released.
 Meanwhile, a PlayStation version titled Clayfighter X-treme was almost finished but cancelled at the last minute.
 The series, including the once popular original, is now seen as Snark Bait by those old enough to remember it, and despite a rumored WiiWare sequel that's been in Development Hell for more than three years now, it's unlikely to ever make a comeback.

 The Turok series.
 When the first game released on the Nintendo 64, it was lauded for its then-lush graphics and solid first-person shooting gameplay.
 Unfortunately, when Golden Eye 1997 was released and wowed everybody with its perfectly intuitive control scheme, stellar objective-based single player campaign, and amazing multiplayer mode, the flaws of the original Turok (namely its bizarre C-button dominated control scheme, confusing "collectathon" gameplay, and lack of multiplayer) became much less forgivable.
 While Turok 2: Seeds Of Evil was highly regarded upon release (though probably more for its at-the-time eye popping graphics than gameplay), Turok 3: Shadow Of Oblivion was largely ignored, thanks in no small part to the fact that it was released a mere three months after Perfect Dark.
-The fourth main game, Turok Evolution, was such a critical and commercial bomb that it's widely credited as being largely responsible for bankrupting Acclaim Entertainment.
-After the underwhelming critical and commercial performance of the 2008 Turok reboot, it's unlikely that the series will ever return, especially now that games like Far Cry do precisely what the Turok franchise was attempting to do, only much better.
+The fourth main game, Turok Evolution received mixed reviews and underperformed in sales.
+After the underwhelming commercial performance of the 2008 Turok reboot, it's not too likely the series will return.

 Battle Arena Toshinden was considered a Killer App at the time of its release due to it being one of the earliest 3D fighting games (and the first weapons-based 3D fighter) and was showered with rave reviews.
 The sequels were less well received (in fact, Battle Arena Toshinden URA for the Sega Saturn was the first game to earn a 0.5 Fun Factor in Gamepro Magazine), and the series itself was overshadowed by the likes of other 3D fighting games such as Tekken and Virtua Fighter.
 Critics and fans who decided to revisit the original were far less kind to it, claiming the game aged poorly.
 Tomy and DreamFactory tried to reboot the franchise on the Wii, but it was largely ignored.